Scientific Name(s): Pinus species, Pinus palustris Mill.

 None well documented.

-In terms of volume, turpentine is the largest volume-essential oil product in the world, with the bulk of production occurring in the United States.
-The labor-intensive production of rosin, however, occurs to a greater extent in Spain, Greece, India, and Morocco.
+In terms of volume, turpentine is the largest essential oil product in the world, with the bulk of production occurring in the United States.
+Because collection of oleoresin is very labor intensive, output in the United States has declined considerably.
+Other principal world producers are Portugal and China, and other contributors include Spain, Greece, India, and Morocco.
+Trease 1989

 Turpentine is composed primarily of monoterpene hydrocarbons, the most prevalent of which are the pinenes, camphene, and 3-carene.
 Rosin contains mostly diterpene resin acids, such as abietic acid, dehydroabietic acid, palustric acid, and isopimaric acid.
 Numerous other compounds are present in small quantities in all turpentine products.

-Preliminary reports from Russia suggest that turpentine baths may assist in the treatment of disseminated sclerosis, 9 but the safety of this treatment has not been established.Sexual dysfunction
+Abstract data from a study in Russia suggest turpentine baths may assist in the treatment of disseminated sclerosis, but the safety of this treatment has not been established.(Ludianskii 1992)

-Avoid use during pregnancy and lactation because of toxicity.
+Avoid use during pregnancy and lactation because of the risk for toxicity.

 None well documented.